 Craig’s review… I’ve just checked into The Kingsley Hotel and it’s quite posh.
 Or maybe it’s not posh, because I don’t really go anywhere that’s posh.
 But by my lowly standards it’s posh.
 When you step inside there’s a little desk beside the door and a bloke who smiles and says hello… I think he’s the concierge.
 He’s all dressed up in a suit like he’s about to go out for the night.
 Even the cleaner I bumped into is nice and polite and posh.
-Every time you pass a member of staff they smile and say hello like they’ve met you ten times before.

 Unfortunately the room is pretty pokey.
-Are all 4-star hotels this pokey?
 It’s no bigger than some of the 3-stars I’ve stayed at.
 It has all the usual stuff inside: TV, Wi-Fi, kettle for a cup of tea… but this always winds me up… this is my number one pet hate in a hotel… they give you a bazillion tea bags and coffees and sugars, but only two milks!
 How are you supposed to use all of those other tea bags when you’ve only got two milks?
 If I ever own a hotel then that’s the first thing I’ll do – I’ll supply a load of extra milks to the rooms.
 They give you a piddly little biscuit as well.
 It’s like a fun-size biscuit.
 Have you ever seen those little fun-size cans of Coke, which are about as much fun as a gun?
 Well, I never knew before today that it was possible to buy a fun-size biscuit, but here it is… the crumbs are bigger than the biscuit.

 The view out of the window isn’t the greatest… let me describe it to you.
 It’s basically a fire escape and a big brick wall, with some black netting all over the place to stop the birds cr*pping on the windowsill.